BMasego/Letshego_Backend/README.md

-# Letshego_Backend
-The Retail Store Discounts
+# The Retail Store Discounts

 ## Description